 Pay Difference by Location

-For those looking to make money, Divisional VPs of General Managers in Chicago enjoy an exceptional pay rate, 68 percent above the national average.
-Divisional VPs of General Managers will also find cushy salaries in Washington (+44 percent), Houston (+30 percent), Atlanta (+28 percent), and New York (+26 percent).
-Raleigh is the lowest-paying area, 14 percent south of the national average, can be found in Raleigh.
+For Divisional VPs of General Managers, busy Chicago offers a higher-than-average pay rate, 68 percent above the national average.
+Divisional VPs of General Managers can also look forward to large paychecks in cities like Washington (+44 percent), Houston (+30 percent), Atlanta (+28 percent), and New York (+26 percent).
+The smallest paychecks in the market, 14 percent south of the national average, can be found in Raleigh.

 Related Job Salaries